“To create one’s own world in any of the arts takes courage.

 Omakase florals workshop

-This season of my life is unlike any other as I navigate the unique blend of being a creative business owner, an artist and student, a mother, and art instructor.
+This season of my life is unlike any other, as I navigate the layered identities of a creative business owner, practising artist and student, mother, and art instructor.
+At times, certain roles have needed to pause so that others could rise and be fully present.

 Amidst these multiple roles, I hold a deep understanding that I am more than the sum of these parts.
-Art is not just an escape for me; it is a place of refuge and a wellspring of inspiration.
-It is where I truly belong.
+Art is not merely an escape; it is a place of refuge and a wellspring of inspiration.
+It is where I truly belong, and where my sense of self continues to evolve.